jaredsbt/cse15l-lab-reports/labReport3.md

         several scientists, who present overwhelming evidence for the disparity in scientific ➜  plos git:(main) ✗
 ```
-* This command saves the files contents even after exitting.
-This is useful if one does not want to rerun the less command to look through the files content's again when they are in the terminal.

 * PWD: /Users/papaj/docsearch/technical/biomed

 * command: `less -N 1468-6708-3-1.txt`
+* This command numbers all the lines, which is important if one would like to reference a line.
 * output:
 ```
       2